BKSchatzki/nbs-portfolio/README.md

 # Nick B. Schatzki

-A placeholder card site for a voice artist.
+/* THIS IS A TEST COMMIT */ A placeholder card site for a voice artist.
 Plans to embed SoundCloud files, and implement a simple dashboard allowing the artist to modify their picture, bio, and SoundCloud links.

 **Link to project:** http://nbs-portfolio.netlify.app